Connecticut WarblerOporornis agilis

 - Cool Facts

 - The Connecticut Warbler was named after the state where the first specimen was collected.
-The species does not breed in Connecticut, nor is it a common migrant there.
+However the species does not breed in Connecticut, nor is it an especially common migrant there.

 - The oldest recorded Connecticut Warbler was at least 4 years, 3 months old when it was found in Pennsylvania in 1964.
 It had been banded in New Jersey in 1960.